 During normal operating conditions, the sight glass should typically be liquid.
 Some gas is acceptable, but excessive bubbles may indicate improper charge or a leak in the system.
-A green dot indicates the moisture level in the refrigerant, while a yellow dot indicates moisture in the system and needs to be dealt with.
+The center dot indicates the moisture level in the refrigerant.
+A pink dot indicates moisture and needs to be dealt with.
+A blue dot indicates a dry system.
+A purple dot indicates caution - there may be moisture above 50 ppm in the system.